lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 \bf\tag{8-22}
 $$

 The inverse of the Jacobian always exists as long as there is a one-to-one correspondence between the parametric and global coordinate systems.
 This means that for any $(r, s, t)$ coordinate, there corresponds only one $(x, y, z)$ coordinate.
 This holds true for any of the parametric coordinate systems presented here, as long as pathological conditions such as cell self-intersection or a cell folding in on itself are avoided.
-(An example of cell folding is when a quadrilateral becomes nonconvex.)
+(An example of cell folding is when a quadrilateral becomes non-convex.)

 In our one-dimensional example, the derivatives along the line were constant.
 However, other interpolation functions (e.g., **Figure 8-5**) may yield non-constant derivatives.
 Here, the Jacobian is a function of position in the cell and must be evaluated at a particular $(r, s, t)$ coordinate value.